 Scholars define self-forgiveness as a process of repair.
 Mickie Fisher and Julie Exline beautifully wrote, “When people believe they have hurt or offended someone, one potentially adaptive response would be to forgive the self.
 In an ideal process of self-forgiveness, an offender would accept an appropriate amount of responsibility, experience enough guilt to prompt reparative behaviors and improvement in character, and then release excess guilty feelings that no longer serve a useful function" (2010).
 Ideal processes seldom flow smoothly.
 We prefer a prettier version, disposing of responsibility and hiding personal error in a soft blanket of denial, “if it feels good, it must be right.”
 We mistakenly confuse loving the sinner (self) as a convenient excuse to ignore the sin.
 We cripple our futures by building on the shaky sands of denial.

-“When people believe they have hurt or offended someone, one potentially adaptive response would be to forgive the self.
-In an ideal process of self-forgiveness, an offender would accept an appropriate amount of responsibility, experience enough guilt to prompt reparative behaviors and improvement in character, and then release excess guilty feelings that no longer serve a useful function" ~Fisher and Exline
+Fisher and Exline beautifully express, “when people believe they have hurt or offended someone, one potentially adaptive response would be to forgive the self.
+In an ideal process of self-forgiveness, an offender would accept an appropriate amount of responsibility, experience enough guilt to prompt reparative behaviors and improvement in character, and then release excess guilty feelings that no longer serve a useful function" (2010).

 St. Augustine proclaimed we should “love the sinner; but hate the sin.”
 We can do wrong without being frozen in self-pity.
 We should not dismiss responsibility with an “I’m sorry but. . .” or “I’m only human,” then continue without change.
 The thief needs to stop stealing, the abuser needs to stop abusing.
 Pangs of guilt and shame draw attention to unacceptable action.
 While accepting responsibility is difficult, it is necessary for development.
 Acceptance motivates action to reconcile and commitments to do better.